joaolrpaulo/joaolrpaulo/README.md

 - 🔭 I’m currently working @ Talkdesk as a Senior Software Engineer.
 - 🌱 I’m currently learning Quarkus & Kubernetes
 - 📫 How to reach me: joaolrpaulo@gmail.com

+PS: If you are part of an HR Team and are looking to hire me I am currently not looking for new oportunities